possumnuada/Operating-Systems-Assignments/Shell/README.md

 This command destroys the environment variable var.

 ### cd [dir]
 This command changes kapish's working directory to dir.

+### exit
+This command causes kapish to exit.

+### printenv
+This command print all of the environment variables.